 The Court also neglects to consider actual experience with concurrent state jurisdiction on tribal lands.
 According to a group of former United States Attorneys, in practice concurrent jurisdiction has sometimes "create[d] a pass-the-buck dynamic ... with the end result being fewer police and more crime."
-Brief for Former United States Attorneys et al. as Amici Curiae 13; see also C. Goldberg, Public Law 280: The Limits of State Jurisdiction Over Reservation Indians, 22 UCLA L. Rev. 535, 552, and n.
-92 (1975); Goldberg-Ambrose 1423.
 Federal authorities may reduce their involvement when state authorities are present.
 In turn, some States may not wish to devote the resources required and may view the responsibility as an unfunded federal mandate.
 Thanks to realities like these, "[a]lmost as soon as Congress began granting States [criminal] jurisdiction" through Public Law 280, "affected Tribal Nations began seeking retrocession and repeal."
-Brief for National Indigenous Women's Resource Center et al. as Amici Curiae 12.
 Recently, a bipartisan congressional commission agreed that more state criminal jurisdiction in Indian country is often not a good policy choice.
-See Indian Law and Order Commission, A Roadmap for Making Native America Safer: Report to the President and Congress of the United States xi, xiv, 11-15 (Nov.
-2013).
 Still, none of this finds its way into the Court's cost-benefit analysis.